 The structural profiles are close, with Orkla ASA carrying a narrow edge on stability.
-Sysco still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Sysco still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Orkla ASA holds the more constructive position.
 That puts structure and market broadly in agreement — Orkla ASA's lead looks more confirmed than conflicted.

 This pair is matched through long-term financial trajectory similarity within the selected peer universe.